NatLibFi/melinda-oai-pmh-provider/README.md

 - Sets heading indexing specifications should be checked when new indexes are added
 - A forked node-oracledb is used because setting charset is not supported and this breaks conversion for characters (Oracle does the unicode conversion for LONG datatypes).
 Issue is here: https://github.com/oracle/node-oracledb/issues/1172
 - Deleted records are not included when harvesting with sets.
 This is because Aleph's removes deleted records from search indexes.
+    - This could be fixed by OAI-PMH checking actual record contents from record history table for deleted records.
+This would require mapping set configurations to MARC 21 record contents in addition of current index contents.
 - Resumption token can be created/decrypted with src/resumption-token-cli (Useful for debugging and creating unit tests)

 ## License and copyright